Village of Innisfree Library Bylaw 102-17

 3.6 Except with the permission of the Library Manager, no person shall:

-b.
-Bring any animal, other than an aid dog, into the building
+b) Bring any animal, other than an aid dog, into the library

 3.8 All persons using the library shall comply with applicable public health regulations.

-3.9 No member of the public is to be left in the library for any purpose without a staff person or member of the Board present at all times.
-Village of Innisfree staff has access to the building in relation to building concerns.
+3.9 No member of the public is to be left in the library for any purpose without a staff person or member of the VILB present at all times.
+Designated personnel from the Village of Innisfree and the Innisfree and District Agricultural Society have access to the building in relation to building concerns.

-4.1 Any person resident in the County of Minburn is eligible to apply for a borrower's card.
-A library card will be issued upon the following conditions:
+4.1 Any person defined by 1.11 is eligible to apply for a VIL borrower's/library card.
+This borrower/library card will be issued upon the following conditions:

 a.
-Completion of an official Village of Innisfree Library borrower's application form.
+Completion of an official VIL borrower's application form.

 c.
-Applicants or, in the case of young children 0- 10 their parent or legal guardian must sign the library card in the presence of the Library Manager.
+Applicants or, in the case of young children 0-14 years their parent or legal guardian, must sign the library card in the presence of the Library Manager.

-4.2 Applicants will receive a library card which is valid from the date of issue to the date of expiry, unless revoked by the Library Manager
+4.2 The library card is valid from the date of issue to the date of expiry, unless revoked by the Library Manager.

 4.3 The library card remains the property of the Village of Innisfree Library.